0xCompute/rubidity/rubidity-v2/README.md

 Let's use typed classed for (rubidity types).
 For example, `:address` becomes `Address`, `:uint256` becomes `UInt`, and so on.
-See the [rubidity-typed gem / library](https://www.rubydoc.info/gems/rubidity-typed) for a 1:1 mapping of rubidity / solidity types to ruby typed classes.
+See the [solidity-typed gem / library](https://www.rubydoc.info/gems/solidity-typed) for a 1:1 mapping of rubidity / solidity types to ruby typed classes.

 Let's try to update the "classic" syntax v2: